 Perplexity is fast, especially for a deep research tool.
 It wraps up research in about three minutes, while OpenAI takes between 7 and 20 minutes.

 In tests and user examples, Perplexity sometimes hallucinates or provides inaccurate answers.
-OpenAI is also not entirely accurate but is largely more reliable for now.
+OpenAI is also not entirely accurate, but is vastly more reliable for now.

-Regarding cost, Perplexity has a free tier, while OpenAI Deep Research is only available at $200 per month.
+Regarding cost, Perplexity has a free tier, while OpenAI Deep Research was initially only offered under a $200 per month plan; now ChatGPT Plus users get 10 Deep Research queries per month (and free users get 2).
 Perplexity’s paid version, the Pro, only costs $20/month.

 So, which one should you use?
 I’ll answer that question and more in this article.